-With the COVID-19 crisis forcing many new families to have to figure out how to homeschool their children, and with school districts throughout the country pushing online learning with no end to social distancing guidelines insight, we want to give you some options outside of depending on government indoctrination centers – what some would refer to as the public school system.
+The COVID-19 crisis forced new families to have to figure out how to homeschool their children, and with school districts throughout the country pushing online learning, we want to give you some options outside of government indoctrination centers – or what some would refer to as the public school system.

 Topics Covered in this Guide:

 There are a number of benefits to homeschooling.
 Controlling the curriculum is a major draw for parents who homeschool, as is the ability to set your child’s schedule.

 Homeschooling is very convenient for families who travel a lot, or who have children who participate in sports acting or even traveling youth symphonies.

 Families who live off the grid also appreciate homeschooling as a means to keep their kids away from “the system” while providing a flexible schedule so that the kids can help with activities around the house.

 There’s also the ability to control the curriculum with homeschooling, and because your kids are not part of a traditional school district you have the option to choose whether or not you want your kids to receive certain vaccinations if that’s something important to you.